 Requirements for Master’s in Nursing Administration

 To be eligible to become a nurse administrator, an individual must have at least a bachelor’s degree and a current license as a registered nurse (RN).
-Most candidates choose to pursue the Bachelor’s in Nursing degree, obtain some experience working as an RN and then seek a Master’s in Nursing Administration degree.
+Most candidates choose to pursue the Bachelor’s in Nursing degree.
+They will get some experience working as an RN and then seek a Master’s in Nursing Administration degree.

-At this point, the individual typically works as an RN to gain work experience, which is vital for those pursuing careers as nursing administrators.
-After obtaining some work experience, the candidate enrolls in the master’s degree program.
-The graduate degree curriculum might include nursing courses like nursing advanced nursing leadership, health laws, healthcare ethics and transitional care.
-Business-related courses, like healthcare budgeting, management theory, management theory and nursing administration theory, are also part of the nursing administration master’s degree.
+At this point, the individual typically works as an RN to gain work experience.
+This is vital for those pursuing careers as nursing administrators.
+After getting some work experience, the candidate enrolls in the master’s degree program.
+The graduate degree curriculum might include nursing courses like:

 Are Clinical Hours are Required?